Rylan Kleiter: Mens

 Kleiter started finding success in men's play during the 2023-24 curling season, where he skipped a team alongside junior teammates Mattern and Johnson, and with Matthew Hall as second.
 The team finished in second place at the 2024 SaskTel Tankard, the provincial men's curling championship, losing to Mike McEwen 7–3 in the final.
 In their second season together, the team found even more success, winning the Tier 2 event of the 2024 Tour Challenge Grand Slam event.
 This win automatically qualified the team for the 2025 Masters Grand Slam event, where they finished with a 1–3 record.
 Shortly after their Grand Slam event, Kleiter also won their first SaskTel Tankard, beating Steve Laycock 8–5 in the final, qualifying them to represent Saskatchewan at the 2025 Montana's Brier.
 At the 2025 Brier, Kleiter finished with a 3–5 record.

 Mixed Doubles

 Kleiter began curling with Brittany Tran during the 2024-25 curling season, and the pair found immediate success, qualifying for the 2025 Canadian Mixed Doubles Curling Olympic Trials by defeating Lisa Weagle and John Epping 6–3 in the final of the first Direct-Entry Qualifier event.
 Tran / Kleiter had a strong showing at their first Olympic Trials, finishing in 4th place, losing to Rachel Homan and Brendan Bottcher in the 3 vs 4 game.

+Kleiter also competed with Nancy Martin at the 2026 Canadian Mixed Doubles Curling Championship.